 What ShopKeep Is Missing

-On one hand, ShopKeep includes powerful tools in its POS system, which makes it a valuable choice for the small businesses it attracts.
+On one hand, ShopKeep includes powerful tools in its POS software, which makes it a valuable choice for the small businesses it attracts.
 However, it missed an opportunity to target sit-down restaurants with its lack of table mapping.
 The price you’re quoted is per register, which may be the average for the industry, but it gets expensive when you add more registers.
 Also, its free version is far more limiting than Square POS.

 When it comes to functionality, those who are leaving ShopKeep reviews seem split on the topic.
 It’s an easy-to-use system, and the customization features make it possible to set up your register with the most-used buttons front and center.
 However, there are glitches and bugs reported too, such as double charges and conflicting numbers in sales reports.